Kotlin/KEEP/proposals/inline-classes.md

 We propose to support identityless inline classes that would allow to introduce wrappers for values without additional overhead related to additional heap allocations.

+Inline classes are a subset of value-based classes, which are classes without identity and hold values only.

+Inline classes behave like primitive types.
+Like primitive types, passing inline class to function or returning from it does not require a wrapper with a few exceptions, described in the relevant section.

 ## Motivation / use cases

 Inline classes allow creating wrappers for a value of a certain type and such wrappers would be fully inlined.